 A Travel Bloggers Guide to Press Trips

-Over this past year we have been fortunate enough to have been invited on several press trips.
-From tourism boards to cruise lines, hotel chains and tour companies, we have definitely had an exciting year of sponsored travel.
+We have been fortunate to have been invited on several press trips as Travel Bloggers.
+From tourism boards to cruise lines, hotel chains and tour companies, we have definitely had some exciting sponsored travel.
+We’ve learned a lot and made a lot of mistakes.

-We have been very lucky in the fact that most of the companies we have worked with have been absolutely incredible and taken great care of us.
-We were lucky to kick off our series of trips with the Princess Cruises Twitter Trip.
-It set the standard as to what we knew to expect from each tour afterwards.
-When you start high, you now what should be included in the rest of the trips.
+We were lucky to kick off our travel blogging careers with the Princess Cruises Twitter Trip.
+It set the standard as to what we knew to expect from each press trip afterward.
+When you start high, you know what should be included in other press trips.

 Here are some tips that we have learned since last June and nine press trips later.